-The development of oral history is clearly linked to the development of Alltagsgeschichte and ‘history from below’ which attempted to give voice to marginalised groups, to “give history back to the people in their own words” (Thompson 1988).
+The development of oral history is clearly linked to the development of Alltagsgeschichte (a form of history developed in Germany focussing on the 'every day') and ‘History from Below’, which attempted to give voice to marginalised groups, in order to “give history back to the people in their own words” (Thompson, 1988).
 It was the aim of oral historians to challenge traditional historiography and to ‘recover’ evidence of non-elite groups.
 In this vein many studies were published based on interviews with women, immigrants and the working classes (Roper 1996: 579).
-By writing about non-dominant memories (which some scholars call ‘counter memory’) the historian transforms the standing and character of these memories because they then become, in Assmann’s words, part of the Kulturgedächtnis.
+By writing about non-dominant memories (which some scholars call ‘counter memory’), the historian transforms the standing and character of these memories because they then become, in Assmann’s words, part of the Kulturgedächtnis (cultural memory).

-At the end of the seventies and beginning of the eighties some oral historians challenged the pure ‘recovery’ and ‘gathering’ focus of oral history and asserted that “memory – personal, historical, individual, and generational” should be moved to the centre stage of analysis and not only remain the method of oral history.
-Frisch writes in 1979:
+At the end of the 1970s and beginning of the 1980s, some oral historians challenged the pure ‘recovery’ and ‘gathering’ focus of oral history and asserted that “memory – personal, historical, individual, and generational” should be moved to the centre stage of analysis and not only remain the method of oral history.
+Frisch wrote in 1979:

 Used in this way, oral history could be a powerful tool for discovering, exploring, and evaluating the nature of the process of historical memory - how people make sense of their past, how they connect individual experience and its social context, how the past becomes part of the present, and how people use it to interpret their lives and the world around them” (Frisch quoted in Perks and Thompson, 1998: 2).